IgorTsaplii/social-network/README.md

 # Social network

-This app was developed for learning react and kuvgch.
+This app was developed for learning react and redux.
 It includes some functionality of social networks, such as:
 * authorization
 * editing a profile
 * searching for users